linusjuni/bbr-demolitions/docs/indicators.md

 ### The catch — and why every paper used a proxy instead

-**The demolition fields are not in the public Datafordeler feed.** The distributed `Bygning` object carries construction/renovation attributes (`byg026Opførelsesår`, `byg027OmTilbygningsår`, …) but **no felt 294/295 and no plain demolition date.**
+**The demolition *dates* are not in the public Datafordeler feed.** The distributed `Bygning` object carries construction/renovation attributes (`byg026Opførelsesår`, `byg027OmTilbygningsår`, …) but **no felt 294/295 and no plain demolition date.**

-Worse, once felt 295 is reported the building is *deleted from the live register* — so in standard public BBR a demolished building simply **disappears** rather than carrying a "demolished" flag you can filter on.
+And a subtlety that trips people up: when felt 295 is reported the building exits the **current-state view** (`stamregister` / "gældende") — so in a *current* snapshot a demolished building **disappears**.
+But it is **not** purged from Datafordeler: in the **bitemporal / temporal (all-status) view** it is retained as a record with **`status = 10 Historisk`** plus registration/effect timestamps.
+So the building leaves the *current* dataset, not the *temporal* one.
+Concretely: pull the **temporal total download** (not a current snapshot), or demolished buildings won't be there to detect at all.
+The old KMD-era operational register literally moved the record to a separate historical register; Datafordeler grunddata instead models the exit as a retained status transition — same concept, different plumbing.

 That is the whole reason for the proxy zoo: